What is the MacArthur Foundation?

 What does MacArthur support?

-MacArthur supports people and organizations working for change on a variety of complex societal challenges.
+MacArthur supports people and organizations working to address a variety of complex societal challenges.
 Our grants are generally long-term, strategic investments, focused on building evidence about what works and finding solutions to often intractable problems.

-While some foundations work on a small number of issues, MacArthur is a multi-purpose foundation with grantmaking in fields that are often inter-related, from migration and conservation to housing and education.
+While some foundations work on a small number of issues, MacArthur is a multi-purpose foundation with grantmaking in fields that are often inter-related, from criminal justice and conservation to housing and education.
 Learn more about our specific areas of grantmaking

 Where does MacArthur make grants?